vesoft-inc/nebula-docs/docs/manual-EN/2.query-language/4.statement-syntax/1.data-definition-statements/TTL.md

 nebula> INSERT VERTEX t1(a) values 101:(now());
 ```

-The vertex 101 property in tag t1 will expire after 5 seconds since specified by now().
+The vertex 101 property in tag t1 will expire in 5 seconds since specified by now().

 - Or you can set the TTL attribute when creating the tag.